Warby Parker's $872M Impact: How They Inspired Many Copycats

 Warby Parker has also invested in technology to enhance the customer experience.

-“We were finding that 75% of people that buy something in our store have been to our website first.
-What they really value is convenience so we invested in technology to make the online and offline experience as convenient as possible," said so-founder Dave Gilboa.
+"We were finding that 75% of people that buy something in our store have been to our website first.
+What they really value is convenience so we invested in technology to make the online and offline experience as convenient as possible," said co-founder Dave Gilboa.